Weight Watchers Recipe of the Day: Vitamix Kabocha Squash Soup

-Here’s a super easy healthy and delicious soup that came together in minutes thanks to the leftover roasted kabocha squash sitting in the fridge and my Vitamix.
-I just tossed everything into the blender and let it blend for 5 minutes, and like magic: skinny kabocha squash soup, in about the same time it would take to open and heat up a can.
+I just tossed everything into my Vitamix blender and let it blend for 5 minutes, and like magic: skinny kabocha squash soup, in about the same time it would take to open and heat up a can.
 (I fancied it up for the picture by drizzling it with a little enlightened creme fraiche)

 I adapted it from a recipe that appears in the cookbook that came with my Vitamix, which called for acorn squash, but I think any cooked winter squash would work.
 Seasoned with a hint of maple syrup and pumpkin pie spice, this skinny squash soup is perfect for fall.